 Art by Evie Lovett

 Myronn Hardy is the author of four previous books of poems.
-His forthcoming book, RADIOACTIVE STARLINGS, will be published in the Fall of 2017 by Princeton University Press.
+His book, RADIOACTIVE STARLINGS, was published in the Fall of 2017 by Princeton University Press.
 He divides his time between Morocco and New York City.